 What will happen in court?

 A family court looks a bit like an office.
 In some courts everyone sits around a table and in others the judge or magistrate will sit at the front.
+Sometimes the court arranges a ‘remote hearing’ which takes place using telephones or a video platform, instead of everyone going to the court in person.
 The family court is not a court where people go if they have done something wrong, it is a place where decisions are made to make things better for you and your family.
 Sometimes the 'parties' (the people involved in the case, like your parents or other family members) will have special legal help; this can be a solicitor or a barrister.

 These people know about children and family law and they will speak to the court to explain the wishes and feelings of the people they represent.
 Sometimes the 'parties' will represent themselves and will speak to the court directly.

 Children and young people do not go to the court hearing.
 If you want to meet the judge or magistrates who will be making decisions about you, you can tell us.
 We will tell the court and the judge will decide whether this is okay.
 Meetings between children or young people and the judge sometimes take place at the court building, or might take place via a video call.

 The judges and magistrates in family court have special training before they start making decisions in the family court.

 The judges and magistrates read the report and think about the advice from us.
 They will listen to what everyone has to say before making a decision on what they think is best for you.
 Sometimes this is not the same as what you wanted, but the court will always do what it thinks is best for you.